 These five tastings suggest the sublime balance between food and wine.
 The tasting is also set up to honour the special terroir and sustainability at the Estate while giving the guest a bespoke chocolate and wine experience.

-The tasting includes a macaroon, a chocolate rock and three chocolates presented on a soil made from dark chocolate, sea salt, nori and olive crackling as a bow to the terroir and environment.
+The tasting includes white Belgium chocolate, a chocolate rock and three chocolates presented on a soil made from dark chocolate, sea salt, nori and olive crackling as a bow to the terroir and environment.

-- Ode to the Fynbos: Dark green macaroon with apple ganache, fynbos jelly and dried pineapple, served with a tasting of the Benguela Cove Sauvignon Semillon 2016.
+Ode to the Fynbos: White Belgium chocolate with apple ganache, fynbos jelly and dried pineapple, served with a tasting of the Benguela Cove Sauvignon Semillon 2016.
 The sweet & sour combination of the macaroon highlights the fruit in the wine that shares a similar earthy character.
 Guests are encouraged to tear off a piece of pineapple to add acidity or dip a finger into the soil if they want some extra sweet, salt or bitter notes.